anaseto/boohu/README.md

 You somehow ended up in Hareka's Underground, and in order to leave, you have to find some magical stairs deep in the Underground.
-Along the way, you will collect treasures, as well as various items to help yourself.
+Along the way, you will collect treasures, as well as various helpful items.
 You will also encounter monsters, fight against them, or run away from them when you can…

 It is a work in progress, but is already a quite complete game.